alsonleej/tp/docs/DeveloperGuide.md

     FirstImpressions throws error "Name too long" \
     Use case ends

  - 2c.
-Invalid name characters \
+Invalid name (blank/empty) \
-    FirstImpressions throws error "Names should not be blank and should only contain letters, spaces, apostrophes ('), hyphens (-), and slashes (/)." \
+  FirstImpressions throws error "Names should not be blank and must be 100 characters or less." \
   Use case ends

  - 2d.
 Too many tags \
     FirstImpressions throws error "Remove existing tag before adding new one" \